gorenje/millieons.org/w/collateral_ballast.md

 As those original institutions benefit, their piece of the cake would naturally reduce and other institutions would be positively discriminated towards.

+*dismiss undismissability*

+Civil servants, public officials and bureaucrats are, in some places, undismissable or only with great difficulty, removable from their jobs.
+They basically have a job for life once they have been sworn in, taken on or managed to pass their trial period.
+The original intention behind this was to allow civil servants to uncover and whistleblow corruption and misbehaviour within the civil servantry (speaking of all public officials here) or/and generally in society as whole.
+Basically they were being forced to be good upstanding citizens and make this place a little better by freeing it of corrupt and unscrupulous fellow-astronauts.

+Unfortunately, as with all good intentions, it has failed miserably.
+Instead whistleblowers (also known as "people of conscious and heart") have been crucified by public officials and law enforcement.
+Public officials are mostly corrupt knowing they can't be fired, generally also fairly lazy since they can't get fired.
+The irony of this situation is really hard to fathom.
+Here are people who play role-models for society acting as if there is no tomorrow and all the money in the world isn't enough for them.
+These same public officials then complain about society being corrupt, ordinary citizens ripping of the state.
+Well, if their role-models do it, why not they themselves too?

+So how about removing this idea of undismissability and making public official responsible for their acts?
+It would be something very simple to apply, one piece of legislation and *puff* the magic dragon is dead.
+Also a second piece of legislation would increase the punishment for any public official who is caught with their pants down and purses open.
+Because of their role model function to society, their punishment should be double or quadruple that of the punishment of an ordinary citizen, for the same crime.

+Now one might wonder, why not?
+That seems to be two very easy pieces of legislation for something that should never need to be used since *all* public official are incorruptible and completely above-board.
+Amazing, Crazy, Mind-blowing!
+Why don't we have such legislation?
+Well who makes the rules here?
+And who is responsible for implementing these rules?
+The very same people this legislation would affect!
+Wow ... who would have thought.

+But our public officials are incorrupt therefore we do not need such legislation.
+With this argument we can then implement such legislation since *no public official* would be affected, it's actually an argument for implementation!

 ## Now was that so hard?

 There are now three suggestions how one could *change* capitalism to make it a little more balanced out.